hydephp/hyde/README.md

 </p>

 ## Make static websites, blogs, and documentation pages with the tools you already know and love.
----

-## ⚠ Beta Software Warning ⚠
-### Heads up!
-HydePHP is still very new.
-As such there may be bugs (please report them) and breaking changes.
-#### Please wait until v1.0 for production use and remember to backup your source files before updating (use Git!).
----

-## About

 HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites using Markdown, optionally with YAML Front Matter.